opentensor/old-docs/src/nested/ReturnCodes.md

 # Return Codes

-The following return codes from backward and foward calls can be used for diagnosing your miner:
+The following return codes from backward and forward calls can be used for diagnosing your miner: